 “Usdaw’s own ‘No Room for Racism’ campaign involves the union’s reps running workplace campaigns all year round; doing what our reps do best, standing up for workers at the sharp end, bringing people together.
 They engage members, non-members and employers with our anti-racist message – ‘not in my name, not in my workplace’.

 “Usdaw continues to provide support for members who face racially motivated violence, threats and abuse and we remain committed to organising and promoting anti-racism campaigns in workplaces and wider society.
-Tomorrow’s events provide us with another welcome opportunity to stand together against racism, further strengthen our anti-racist alliances and ensure our collective voice is heard.
-We send our very best fraternal greetings to the demonstrators.”
+This weekend’s events provide us with another welcome opportunity to stand together against racism, further strengthen our anti-racist alliances and ensure our collective voice is heard.”

 Notes for editors: